 These grants provide fundamental support for our research and activities across our systems thinking, innovation lifecycle, innovation skills, innovation toolkits and innovative cities projects to advance research and activity across these essential areas.

 Numerous initiatives are ongoing as part of the H2020 work program.
-These include a project to collect reviews from users of the OPSI toolkit navigator, the development of a project incubator, and the upcoming event: Government After Shock.
+These include a project to collect reviews from users of the OPSI toolkit navigator, the development of a project incubator, and the 2020 event: Government After Shock.

 To support learning, collaboration and global discussion in the realm of public sector innovation, the OPSI is hosting a H2020 Webinar Series.
 This series will focus particularly on work conducted under the H2020 programme.
 Visit our YouTube channel for a video recap of our H2020 Webinar Series.